OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Aggro_Hate_System.md

 - Implementation: Complete

 ## Overview

+**Game Rule Summary**: Every monster keeps a "hate list" of everyone who has attacked or threatened it, with the person who has done the most damage (adjusted for distance) becoming the primary target.
+You can use taunts to force monsters to attack you, or use abilities like Protect to reduce how much other players appear to threaten the monster.

 The aggro/hate system determines which targets NPCs will attack.
 Aggro is tracked per-target and modified by distance, with the highest effective aggro determining the current attack target.

 ## Core Mechanics